Nate-Wessel/how2osm/readme.md

 .elements out geom;
 ```

 Go to the [Overpass API](https://overpass-turbo.eu/) and pop that query text in the sidebar.
 Zoom out until you can see your whole country and hit "run".
 You should see a few scattered nodes show up on the map.
 Congrats!
 You just efficiently searched the many gigabytes of data within your map view for all the shops that sell yarn.
-Brits, by the way, call all sorts of yarn "wool", which can be quite confusing for people trying to knit with alpaca or acrylic fibres, but recall what I said earlier about tags always being in British English.
+Brits, by the way, call all sorts of yarn "wool", which can be quite confusing for people trying to knit with alpaca or acrylic fibres.
+This is a good example of the rule I mentioned earlier of tags always being in British English.

 Now click the "export" tab to download the data in a variety of formats.
 If you wanted to quickly make a map with this in a standard desktop GIS, GeoJSON would be a good, straightforward choice.
 You could just drag this straight into QGIS and begin styling the layers.